ITRenew/shim-review/README.md

 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
 *******************************************************************************
 - Name:David Friedman
-- Position:
+- Position: Senior Manager, IT
 - Email address:david.friedman@ironmountain.com
-- PGP key fingerprint:
+- PGP key fingerprint: B2C6438FFDE5A3AAFB8CE3BEA3CD579F25D41BC3

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably